 Another common source for opposition to UHC in the US is the perception that UHC is inequitable.
 Belief that UHC would lead to equitable coverage is strongly correlated with support for UHC.
 91% of those that support UHC believe that equitable coverage is important, while only 45% of those that oppose UHC believe the same (Holahan 2019).
 Furthermore, when Shen and colleagues (2016) examined the impact of racism on support for UHC, they found that perceived inequity was the mechanism through which racism impacted support for UHC.
 The authors hypothesized that Whites opposed government programs designed to eliminate racial inequity because it constituted unjust government assistance.
 While UHC is not designed to specifically benefit Blacks, individuals harboring racist beliefs may assume that is the case.
 Crucially, whether the individual purported to benefit from UHC was a ‘free-rider’ (inequitably benefitting from UHC) was what predicted opposition to UHC.
 This was unrelated to race.

 However, racial disparities do indeed exist regarding support for healthcare reform (Byrd et al., 2011).
 A larger proportion of Blacks (78.6%), Latinos (52.6%), and other minorities (43.6%) supported health reform compared to Whites (38.4%).
 Previous literature also indicates that Blacks and Whites have different perceptions on whether race affects individual health outcomes, with over half of Blacks believing that race impacts individual health outcomes, and over half of Whites having no opinion or believing the opposite (Lillie-Blanton et al., 2000).
-Plausibly, the perception that UHC would improve equity in outcomes drives support for UHC in Blacks compared to Whites.
 This illustrates the importance of perceived equity on support for UHC.
 Determining how address both perceptions of equity and develop an accurate understanding of UHC to improve support is a challenge.

 Previous US Attempts towards UHC

-There have been several attempts to implement UHC in the United States at the state level (e.g. California, Washington, Florida, etc.); however, none have been successful to date.
+There have been several attempts to implement UHC in the United States at the state level (e.g., California, Washington, Florida, etc.); however, none have been successful to date.
 In 2011, the local legislature in the state of Vermont enacted a bill guaranteeing UHC for all Vermont residents (State of Vermont Health Care Financing Plan Beginning Calendar Year 2017 Analysis, 2013).
 This bill, known as “Green Mountain Care”, was perceived as both a tool to improve health outcomes in Vermont and a way to reduce medical costs and strengthen the economy.
 Three different independent organizations projected this to be the case, with a consensus that immediate healthcare costs for Vermont would be lowered by 8-12% and another 12-14% over the next 10 years (Hsiao, 2011; Green Mountain Care Financing Report, 2014; State of Vermont Health Care Financing Plan Beginning Calendar Year 2017 Analysis, 2013).
 Combined with the fact that cost increases were estimated to be only 9.4% for employers and 3.1% for individuals, total savings across the system were estimated to be $378 million over 5 years.
 Difficulties arose in implementation however, due to a combination of reduced federal revenue and increased scope of coverage to nonresidents working in Vermont (McDonough 2015).
 The plan was eventually abandoned in 2014, not due to lack of public support, but instead due to proportionally larger taxes on business and difficulty in communicating the benefits arising from elimination of current premium costs (Fox 2015).
 The public was hyper-aware of the tax raises necessary to implement the program, but Vermonters did not receive clear messaging on the net savings that would result from replacing current premiums with a tax raise.